 In addition, the government's attitude towards VIE structure remains vague.
 There is no clarification in the FIL whether it is legitimate and whether it falls within the scope of 'foreign investment'.
-However, in a legislative draft released in 2020 regarding pre-school education, VIE structure is explicitly prohibited in the sector.
+However, in a legislative draft released in 2020 regarding pre-school education, which was still a draft at the time of writing this guide, VIE structure is explicitly prohibited in the sector.
 VIE structure could be regarded as illegal in such sectors that are not yet open to foreign investment.
-Besides, some cases show that the SAMR is strengthening the anti-monopoly review for M&As with a VIE structure.
-Moreover, it's reported that China is planning to ban companies from going public on foreign stock markets through VIEs, though the China Securities Regulatory Commission (CSRC), the China security watchdog, has denied that.
+On the other hand, the China Securities Regulatory Commission (CSRC) - the China security watchdog - confirmed that qualified companies with VIE structures can still go public on foreign stock markets.
+Foreign investors interested in this structure are recommended to closely follow the regulatory trends.